Power & Philately: Myth-Making

 As the old saying goes, every stamp tells a story.

 Whether you subscribe, share or donate, your support ensures this project’s survival.
 If no one’s reading it, I’ll stop writing it, and we’ll all move on to other schemes.
-But even a handful of readers – let alone a like or a share from one of them – would give me enough dopamine to tie me to this damn keyboard for another sweet moment of fleeting happiness.
+But even a handful of readers – let alone a like or a share from one of them – would give me enough dopamine to render me chained to this damn keyboard for another sweet moment of fleeting happiness.

 About the author